hunterowens/cssVagrantBox/installathon.md

 Congrats!
 You can now run `vagrant ssh` to access your Vagrant Virtual Machine.

 ## Problems?
 We will be holding extended office hours on Wednesday to help you work through any issues you may have with this.
+Also feel free to post questions on Piazza.